huggingface/transformers/model_cards/henryk/bert-base-multilingual-cased-finetuned-polish-squad2/README.md

 # Multilingual + Polish SQuAD2.0

-This model is the multilingual model provided by the Google research team with a fine-tuned dutch Q&A downstream task.
+This model is the multilingual model provided by the Google research team with a fine-tuned polish Q&A downstream task.

 ## Details of the language model